waynodiablo/Oystercard/yelpv1.md

 validates :rating, inclusion: (1..5)
 ```

 Your tests should now all be passing.
+Commit and High Five!!!!!

 #### Done